 Know your history

-For my 700th blog post here I thought I would reflect on university histories.
+Given the current running of The Changing University: Inside Nottingham NOOC I thought I would reflect on university histories.
 Given their nature it’s often struck me as rather surprising that universities and their staff tend not to have a well developed sense of institutional history.

 Research matters to universities but they tend not to prioritise maintaining their own records for future researchers.
 It’s possibly that universities are generally not brilliant at comprehensive record keeping because of their devolved nature and more recently because of the shift from paper to digital but nevertheless there are core records around, for example see Nottingham’s institutional collection.
 Plus there is enough oral history available from longer established staff to last a lifetime if you ask for it.

 Anyway, my contention is that staff at every level of the University need to know more about their institution’s past.

 To make this point, a while ago I imposed a quiz on some of my colleagues about the University as it was 60 years previously.
 The questions included the following (and I’ve added the answers here to avoid any distress):

 - In 1950, on 11 July, we had “degree day”.
 How many ceremonies did we have in July this year in the UK?
 (Answer – 16 in the summer – but note there were more ceremonies at the Malaysia and China campuses as well as winter ceremonies)

 - How many Senate meetings were there in 1949-50?
 (There were seven.
 We now have three per annum.)